 Leadership

-Employee Handbook (2026): What to Include + Free Template
+Employee Handbook (2026): What to Include + Free Templates

 An employee handbook is the single document that tells your team how the company actually works.
-It gathers your company policies, benefits, code of conduct, and legal disclaimers into one place people find on day one and reference for years.
+It gathers your company policies, benefits, code of conduct, and legal disclaimers into one place people find on day one.
+It sits inside our wider guide to building a healthy workplace.

-Done well, it cuts repetitive questions, protects you in a dispute, and signals the kind of place you run.
+Done well, it cuts repetitive questions and protects you in a dispute.
 Done badly, it sits unread in a shared drive while managers improvise and contradict each other.

-This guide covers what to include, how to structure it, the legal requirements you cannot skip, and where to find an employee handbook sample you can adapt without starting from a blank page.
-It sits inside our wider workplace policies hub for teams building their full policy stack.
+This guide covers what to include, how to structure it, the legal requirements you cannot skip, and where to find an employee handbook sample you can adapt.

 Key takeaways